KyleNelsen/uscensus2015/README.md

 ## Project: Build Data Dashboards

 ### Overview
 This is my project for the Data Visualization part of the Udacity Data Analytics Nanodegree.
-It involves taking a dataset, creating 3 visualizations including one dashboard and gathering insights from them.
+It involves taking a dataset, creating 3 visualizations including one dashboard using Tableau and gathering insights from them.

 ### Files
 - Images - folder containing screenshots of visualizations, links to visualizations in pdf.